unite-cms/standard/README.md

 You can find a full API reference in the file [API.md](API.md)

-### united CMS Core API
+### unite CMS Core API

-Internally, united CMS is based on the Symfony Framework and provides the following services that should be used when developing core or extension functionality:
+Internally, unite CMS is based on the Symfony Framework and provides the following services that should be used when developing core or extension functionality:

-* **united.cms.core_manager:** You can get the current organization and domain from this service, based on request information (like the path).
+* **unite.cms.core_manager:** You can get the current organization and domain from this service, based on request information (like the path).
-* **united.cms.field_type_manager:** You can get all registered field types from this service and validate field settings and field data.
+* **unite.cms.field_type_manager:** You can get all registered field types from this service and validate field settings and field data.
-* **united.cms.collection_type_manager:** You can get all registered collection types from this service.
+* **unite.cms.collection_type_manager:** You can get all registered collection types from this service.
-* **united.cms.domain_definition_parse:** Parses and serializes a domain object.
+* **unite.cms.domain_definition_parse:** Parses and serializes a domain object.
 This service is used to create a domain object from the JSON definition.
-* **united.cms.fieldable_form_builder:** The fieldable form builder allows you to build content and setting forms based on the defined contentType / settingType fields.
+* **unite.cms.fieldable_form_builder:** The fieldable form builder allows you to build content and setting forms based on the defined contentType / settingType fields.